SherryLabs/sherry-contracts/sigma.README.md

 ## SL1MessageSender.sol

-## SL1.sol

-Under dev: Contract to call functions in Avalanche.
-This contract is deployed in Avalanche in order to interact with contracts deployed in Avalanche.
-ICM is not needed.

-## SL1Sender.sol

-This contract is used to send any message to any L1.
-It allows executing any function on any of these L1s.
+This contract is used to send any message to any chain supported by wormhole.
+It allows executing any function on any of these chains.

 ### Main Function - `sendMessage`